mqtt-tools/mqttwarn/HANDBOOK.md

   ; name the service providers you will be using. launch   = file, log, osxnotify, mysql, smtp

-  ; the directory to which we should cd after startup (default: ".")
-  ; the cd is performed before loading service plugins, so it should ; contain a `services/' directory with the required service plugins. directory = /tmp/

   ; optional: TLS parameters.
 (Don't forget to set the port number for ; TLS (probably 8883).
   ; You will need to set at least `ca_certs' if you want TLS support and